jensarps/IDBWrapper/README.md

 ##Batch Operations

 IDBWrapper allows to run a single method when dealing with multiple objects.
+All methods in this section return the `IDBTransaction` they open.

 1) The batch method.